thegajan/Py13/README.md

 Py13
 ========
 ## Description
 This is a Python implementation of the Vietnamese card game Killer 13 (Tiến lên).
+This project was written in Python because of its speed for quickly prototyping new ideas.
+No additional libararies were used in the making of this project.
+Brief tests were made in each module as if they were run individually.
+This card game was implemented with object oriented architecture in mind because of how games are often made up of different object interacting with each other.

 ## Setup
 1. To play the game verify that you have Python 3 installed and it is in your PATH.